Euricom/case-iot-gateway/README.md

 The camera is not really controlled by the gateway.
 The camera only sends notifications to the gateway when motion is detected.
 It also uploads those motion frames/movies to the Euricom dropbox account (via the settings of motionEyeOS)

 ##### Settings

+Open the camera settings (go to http://ip of your camera)

 1) Under file storage: enter /Apps/EuricomIoT/camera1 for Dropbox
 2) Generate a Dropbox token in MotionEye and also set it in gateway settings.